 Data recovery from encrypted storages

-Protection of sensitive data has become a matter of great concern in different life spheres: client and partner information, intellectual property items, business plans or accountancy and simply any personal data, like health information.
-Data storage system encryption used exclusively by governmental and federal agencies after decades is finally available for everyone willing to keep data safe and secure.
+The need for information security in a world that almost fully rests on digital technologies is undoubted.
+Protection of sensitive data has become a matter of a great concern in different life spheres: client and partner information, intellectual property items, business plans or accountancy and simply any personal data, like health information.
+Data storage system encryption is presently available for all prone to keep their data safe and secure.

-Volume encryption works in such a way that even if the storage falls into unworthy hands, any unauthorized access to storage data will be denied.
-This can be performed by encryption software or hardware, supported by the core operating systems (Windows, Mac and Linux), and is currently available for different storage media: from removable flash drives to NAS storages.
+Volume encryption works in a way that even if the storage falls into wrong hands any unauthorized access to storage data will be denied.
+This can be performed by encryption software or hardware and is today available for different storage media from removable flash drives to NAS storages.

-Volume encryption protects all user’s data within the storage using special encryption key paired with user password for the system.
-At the point of booting, the system needs to address the encryption key kept in disk memory to start.
-Another layer of security is offered by modern enhanced encryption algorithms, where a secret key is used for the encryption key.
-If all the keys are identified, access to the storage is allowed.
+Volume encryption secures all user data on the storage with a special encryption key paired with the user password for the system.
+At the point of booting, the system needs to address the encryption key kept in the disk memory to start.
+Another layer of security is offered by modern enhanced encryption algorithms when a secret key is used for the encryption key.
+If all the keys fall together, access to the storage is allowed.

-A common belief is that the encrypted data disappear together with the encryption key.
-Understanding the despair of users who have lost access to extremely valuable information, SysDev Laboratories have designed a tool for recovery of an encryption key.
-UFS Explorer Professional Recovery recognizes a variety of encryption algorithms including LUKS, AES (Rijndael), Serpent, Twofish, Blowfish etc. and supports different chaining modes such as popular CBC and more secure XTS.
-The software offers recovery of encrypted data from a variety of storage systems including NAS keeping your data encrypted and therefore protected.
+Today's common belief is that the encrypted data goes for good together with the encryption key.
+SysDev Laboratories developed a tool for recovery of an encryption key.
+UFS Explorer Professional Recovery recognizes a variety of encryption algorithms including LUKS, AES (Rijndael), Serpent, Twofish, Blowfish etc. and supports different chaining modes such as popular CBC and more complicated XTS.
+The software offers recovery of encrypted data from a variety of storage systems including NAS.